Route Rules

 all ports except 80 and 443 |

 A single ! at the start negates the entire value.
-Negation applies to all comma-separated entries — mixing negated and non-negated entries is not possible by design.
+Negation applies to all comma-separated entries.